cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 perform any optional transformations required, and then write to one or more real-time sinks.

+The pipelines are created from artifacts, either system artifacts (supplied as part of Hydrator) or user artifacts, :ref:`created by a developer <developers:artifacts>`.
+These artifacts are available:

+-

 Pipeline Lifecycle
 ------------------
 Similar to other CDAP applications, pipelines have a lifecycle, and can be managed and